efficience-it/docker-practice/CONTRIBUTING.md

 We welcome contributions such as:

-- ✅ New YAML quiz files for DCA topics
+- ✅ New YAML quiz files
 - ✅ Improvements to existing questions (clarity, accuracy, formatting)
 - ✅ Helpful links to official documentation (Docker or Mirantis)
 - ✅ Typos or syntax corrections